kyranet/Sneyra/README.md

 - In the folder from where you ran the git command, run `cd Sneyra` and then run `npm install`
 - Rename `config.json.example` to `config.json`
 - Edit `config.json` and enter your bot token and the YouTube Search API token.
+- **NEVER UPLOAD THIS FILE WITH YOUR TOKENS ANYWHERE, TO DO SO, YOU ARE LETTING OTHER PEOPLE USE THE TOKEN TO DESTROY ALL THE GUILDS YOUR BOT IS IN.
+IF YOU DID, RESET YOUR TOKEN IN DISCORD'S APPLICATION PAGE**.